-Click on the button to view our Senior School Handbook.
+Click on the button to view our Year 11 Subject Handbook.

 Studying at the senior level means that students are expected to take greater responsibility for their decisions.
 Students study six (4-6) course equivalents in Year 11 and six (4-6) course equivalents in Year 12 depending their chosen pathway.
 Once a student has commenced their program of study, course changes are discouraged and usually only considered in the case of a student being in a program of study that is too difficult for him or her.
 Year 12 students should continue a course that they studied in Year 11.